roboticslab-uc3m/manip-waiter/README.md

-# manip-waiter
+# Whole-Body Postural Control Waiter
-developement of the manipulation control for the stability in transported tasks developement of the manipulation control for the stability in transported tasks
+developement of the different programs for the stability in transported tasks in the humanoid robot TEO